 What makes getting around Tokyo complicated is the fact that not only are there multiple lines, but they are run by different companies.
 When you take a look at the Tokyo subway map, you can see the tangled web of the 278 stations on 13 different lines but you have to realize these only focus on the Tokyo Metro and Toei companies that work together.
 Then you have Odakyu, Keisei, Tobu and others that operate in and out of the city.

 If you think you will be able to stick to one company (i.e. Tokyo Metro + Toei is what I recommend), you can buy day passes.
 Otherwise, look at investing in an IC card (PASMO or SUICA) to be agnostic to the companies.
 You’ll have to pay a deposit for a card and load money into it but after that, all you have to do is tap and go.

 Uber is another travel option when visiting Tokyo.
 This city is the only one in Japan with Uber, and it works more like a taxi-hailing app.
 The company does require all of its drivers to speak conversational English, which can be an added advantage.
-Remember that if you’re signing up for a new account, use promo code willt1234ue to get $10 USD off your first ride.

 There are more than 30,000 taxis available across Japan’s 47 prefectures.
 You can use an app to hail one or just stick out your hand and one will stop if you are in a busy area like those surrounding the best hotels to stay in Tokyo.

 The below is a map of all the major neighborhoods of Tokyo.
 As you can tell, there are quite a number of them and it just shows you how massive the sprawl is.
 Of course, we’re only going to be focusing on 8 in the main core.

 There are many tips that will want to keep in mind to make your trip to Tokyo even more enjoyable including: